plausible/website/_articles/about-plausible-analytics.md

 ## How do you prevent Plausible Analytics from going from "Don't be evil" to "Be evil"?

 Plausible Analytics is a fully libre and open source startup.
 Everything we do is transparent and in the open.
-We share [our website traffic stats](https://plausible.io/plausible.io) with the public, we share our revenue with the public, we share [our development work](https://github.com/plausible/analytics/issues) with the public and [our roadmap too](https://plausible.io/roadmap).
+We share [our website traffic stats](https://plausible.io/plausible.io) with the public, we share our revenue numbers with the public, we share [our development work](https://github.com/plausible/analytics/issues) with the public and [our roadmap too](https://plausible.io/roadmap).

 Plausible Analytics code is [free and open source](https://github.com/plausible/analytics/) under the most permissive Massachusetts Institute of Technology (MIT) license.
 This means that there are no restrictions on redistributing, modifying or using Plausible Analytics for any reason.
 You can take it and use it any way that you wish.